plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 parts.
 Inside, the files contain nothing more than re-exports, but this allows for a much cleaner `require`'s in end-user code.
 Users can pick and choose the trace types they'd like to use, register them with the plotly.js core module, then re-export their own custom plotly.js module for use in their own code.
-If the need arises to use another trace type, all that needs to be done is adding a new trace module to the `Plotly.register` call.
+Example:

 ```javascript
 var plotlyCore = require('plotly.js/lib/core');